kailoh/medtracker-web/privacypolicy.markdown

 ---

 **tl;dr - I do not do any sketchy stuff with your data.
 I do not collect the names of the medications that you add.
-I only collect analytics data to be able to figure out where users get stuck and allow me to work on improving the app further.
-In addition, there are also ads in the app to support the cost of running it (there's an option to remove ads).**
+I only collect analytics data to be able to figure out where users get stuck and allow me to work on improving the app further.**

 Now, here’s the long version: